Creating a flexible workplace

 Now, with cloud computing becoming ever more pervasive, organisations are increasingly decentralising their teams and streamlining their operations.
-Exploiting new technologies gives employees and employers the ability to have more freedom on how they work, focusing on achieving outcomes rather than simply the time spent working.
-Although some businesses have hesitated in adopting a more flexible workforce, others are benefiting from the reduced costs and increased productivity, with employees who are motivated to work towards shared organisational goals.
+Exploiting new technologies gives employees and employers the ability to have more freedom on how they work.
+This allows them to focus on achieving outcomes rather than simply the time spent working.
+Although, some businesses have hesitated adopting a more flexible workforce, others are benefiting from the reduced costs and increased productivity.
+Motivated employees work towards shared organisational goals.

 Flexibility in a global marketplace

 A flexible workplace isn’t exclusive to the larger corporate.
-The benefits provided by utilising the technology available today are increasingly being recognised and exploited by smaller businesses.
-A flexible team allows them to get more work done while dramatically reducing costs and compacting timescales.
-But the benefits go beyond a business’s bottom line.
+Small businesses now utilise available technology too.
+Flexible teams work more efficiently, dramatically reducing costs and timescales.
+But, the benefits go beyond a business’s bottom line.